WisdomMapeka/socialNetwork-remake/README.md

 python3 -m venv socialnetworksite-env

 ACTIVATE VENV
--run the command in the folder S24PROJECT on terminal source socialnetworksite-env/bin/activate
+-run the command in the folder PROJECT on terminal source socialnetworksite-env/bin/activate

 on windows